Simdega: Geography and climate

-Un-irrigated : 1,17,657.33 hect.

-Main crops : Paddy, Maize, Wheat, Groundnut, Black Gram(Urad).

-Main forest produces: Mahua, Chironji, Kusum seeds, Sal seeds, Tendu leaves

-Major industry : Agriculture including Animal Husbandry, Granite Stone Mining, Limestone Mining.

-Main Rivers : Sankh River, Chinda River and Palamara River

 Economy

 Major part of the economy of Simdega is primarily based on Agriculture and Agriculture allied activities like Shellac production and animal husbandry and Aquaculture.
 The area has Animal husbandry farms for poultry, Emu, Ducks and pigs.
 The main crops of Simdega are paddy, corn, and groundnut.
 The region has fertile soil for cultivation of various fruits and vegetables which are consumed locally through local farmers market, giving emphasis to locally grown and sourced produce.